 You can further zoom in/out of the background (by dragging with two fingers) to reposition the subject relative to the clock however you want.
 When you’re done editing your lock screen, tap on Add at the top right corner to save changes.

 iOS will now preview your new lock screen and home screen in a box at the bottom.
-If you’re satisfied with both the looks, tap on Set as Wallpaper Pair.
+If you’re satisfied with both looks, tap on Set as Wallpaper Pair.

 Your new lock screen with Depth Effect will now be previewed on the Customize screen.
 To activate it, tap on this new lock screen.